mathswe/lambda/legal/cookie-consent/README.md

 ## Deployment

-The microservice is deployed to Cloudflare Workers and KV.
+The microservice is deployed to Cloudflare Workers and requires KV (Key Value) storage.

 ### Deploying to Staging